dcoai/xml_stream_tools/README.md

   converted.
 For example if your XML lends itself to going into an Explorer structure, that is possible to create with the Formatter.

+## Contributions

+Any contributions/suggestions are welcome.

-# The dreaded To Do section:
+## The dreaded To Do section:

 - write some documentation, so other people can find this useful.
+- update the parser so it reads from a stream, currently it just takes input as a binary.
 - make an inspect that writes to Logger
 - make a filter that takes XPath like input to select or exclude XML from the stream
 - make an encoder protocol.
 To encode Maps, Lists and Structs into XML